ygt-mikekchar/applicative-kata/README.md

 is a special word for the thing that we are trying to build:
 "functor".

-A "functor" is really a special word for a container.
+A "functor", as a programming tool, is really a special word for a container.
 It has to follow some special rules, but any container you are familiar with is likely to also be a functor.
 All functors must have a function associated with it, usually called `map` or `fmap` (for "functor map").
 We will be sticking with `map` for this kata.

+FIXME: Equating a functor to a container is pretty misleading from a category theory perspective, even though it makes it much easier to understand from a programming perspective.
+It would be better to find a less lossy way of describing what's going on.

 You may be familiar with `map` on arrays from a variety of different languages.
-However, `map` can be used on any functor.  `map` takes the contents out of a container, applies a transformation to the contents and then puts the results back into the same kind of container.
+However, `map` can be used on any functor.
+To be more precise, if you can implement `map` for the container, then it is a functor.  `map` takes the contents out of a container, applies a transformation to the contents and then puts the results back into the same kind of container.

-We're going to implement a `Rand` functor on tuples like `(uint32, Seed)` and make it a trait called `Functor`.
+The `map` that we normally use on an array applies the transformation to everying in the array.
+However, you can imagine writing the same thing for other kinds of containers.
+Remember that our `RandInt` type is just a container (tuple or structure) that contains an integer and a `Seed`.
+We will implement `map` for `RandInt`, thus making it a functor.
+Depending on your language, you may be able to associate a function called `map` to your `RandInt` type, but in this documentation we'll refer to the function as `rand_int_map` to make it a bit more clear what function we're talking about.

+FIXME: I'm not sure if object oriented decomposition or Rust style traits will work well here because the reverse the parameter list.
+We want the `RandInt` to be the *last* parameter so that we can do eta decomposition.
+Will have to think about it.

-  - Make a type called `Rand` for a tuple that contains an unsigned 32 bit integer and a `Seed`.
+  - Write a function called `rand_int_map` that takes a function which transforms an integer and a `RandInt`.  `rand_int_map` should look something like:
-  - Write a function called `rand_map`.
-It should have the following type signature: `fn rand_map(fn(uint32) -> uint32, Rand) -> Rand`
-  - Use the `rand_map` functionality in `rand_even` and `rand_odd`.
-  - Make a trait called `Functor` with a `map` function and implement this function with the code from `rand_map` (you can delete `rand_map` afterwards).

-Note: we are going to pass functions (type `fn(...) -> ...`) into `map` rather than closures (type `Fn(...) -> ...`) for the moment.
-This will allow us to avoid issues with lifetimes.
-Later we will need to modify this to use closures, but for now stick to functions.
+    `function rand_int_map((function(x int) -> int) f, RandInt r) -> RandInt` Or in other words, the function, f, that you pass to `rand_int_map` should take an integer and return an integer.
+  - `rand_int_map` should take the integer in the `RandInt`, r, and pass it to the function `f`.
+It should then return a new `RandInt` value with the result of `f` and the `Seed` from r.
+  - Implement `rand_even_int` and `rand_odd_int` using `rand_int_map`

 #### Side note: Why is it called a "Functor"?